kixxauth/enginemill/docs/future/creating_plugins.md

 If the `initialize()` method is found, Enginemill will call it with a special Plugin object passed in as the only parameter.

 ### The Plugin Object
+The plugin API object passed into `initialize()` is an event emitter which your plugin can attach listeners to take action on certain events as well as some methods to you can use to hook into Enginemill.

+These events include 'beforeload', 'loaded', and 'running'.

+* 'beforeload' - Fires just before Enginemill loads.
+No arguments are passed into handlers for `beforeload`.
+* 'loaded' - Fires after Enginemill has loaded and just before a command is run.
+The Enginemill Application object is passed into 'loaded' event handlers as the single parameter.
+* 'running' - Fires after Enginemill has run a command.
+The Enginemill Application object is passed into 'running' event handlers as the single parameter.

+It's worth noting that the 'running' event will not fire if Enginemill is required and loaded from another program without actually being run.
+Also, the Enginemill globals will not be available to the plugin until the 'running' event fires.

+### Register Commands
+Your plugin can register commands into the Enginemill command runner.
+If you were to register a command named 'mycommand', for example,  when the user enters `em mycommand` on the command line, your command will be executed.

+You register a command with Enginemill by calling the Application.registerCommand() method with the name of your command and a special command definition object.
+Your command should only contain numbers letters, underscores, or hyphens.
+Spaces, in particular, will cause unexpected behavior.
+Enginemill checks your command name when you register it and will throw an error if your command name will not work on the command line.

+Your command object should have 2 properties and 1 method:

+* usageString - The usage string for your command like 'mycommand <firstarg>'.
+* helpString - The help string for your command like "A little plugin command I wrote.".
+* run - The run method will be called by enginemill when your program is invoked.
+It is passed the parsed command line arguments and options as the single argument.

+Note that the Enginemill globals will be available by the time your run method is called.
+The `this` object referenced when your run method is invoked represents the special Enginemill command object.
+This object has a useful helper method called 'parseOptions()' which you can use to parse the command line options according to a set of rules you pass in.